topseed/topseed/README.md

 To install latest version of npm: npm install npm@latest -g

-TopSeed is 2 tier, for commercial grade: UI and UI services
+Best practice is to be frame work agnostic, and to notice that only 2 tiers matter: UI and UI services.

 ## Some best practices demonstrated:
 - DOM centric to be more friendly with team that includes interactive designers that code